 For exposures longer than 30 seconds you will generally need to use bulb mode.
-In bulb mode the shutter will remain open as long as the shutter button is held down (or more realistically, you can use a locking cable release so you don’t need to hold a button down the whole time).
+In bulb mode, the shutter will remain open as long as the shutter button is held down (or more realistically, you can use a locking cable release so you don’t need to hold a button down the whole time).

-2. Sturdy Tripod
+2. A Sturdy Tripod

 Any movement will be magnified with a long exposure, so if you want a sharp photo you will need a tripod to keep your camera steady.
 Be sure that your tripod is tightened and as stable as possible.

 Related reading: 11 Steps to Tack-Sharp Landscape Photos

 3. A Cable Shutter Release